glennpck/TwitDisc-Bot/README.md

-# TwitDisc-Webhook-Server
+# TwitDisc-Bot
-Discord Webhook server that uses Twitter(X) API to send specific X feed to a Discord Webhook bot
+A script that uses node.js to initialize Twitter(X) API to send specific X feed to a discord.js bot

 # Current Issues
 X API v2 endpoints having issues: